AdaCore/gnatcoverage/qualification/qm/plans/Tool_Configuration_Management_Plan/Developer/Methods_And_Activities/content.rst

 Change control
 --------------

-**Item 7.2.4a:** Integrity of configuration items is guaranteed by the Git repositories where all configuration items are located.
+Integrity of configuration items is guaranteed by the Git repositories where all configuration items are located.
 Only authorized engineers can modify configuration items and all modifications are recorded.
 In addition, all repositories and mail servers are mirrored with machines physically located in Paris (France) and New York.
-This increases confidence in the durability of qualification data.
+This increases confidence in the durability of qualification data (activity 7.2.4.a).

-**Item 7.2.4b:** Each change to a configuration item is associated to a unique ID, which unambiguously identifies the version of a configuration item over its history.
+Each change to a configuration item is associated to a unique ID, which unambiguously identifies the version of a configuration item over its history (activity 7.2.4.b).

 .. _adacore-archive:

 Archive, Retrieval and Release
 ------------------------------

-**Item 7.2.7a:** Repositories are available for audit if necessary.
+Repositories are available for audit if necessary (activity 7.2.7.a).

-**Item 7.2.7b(1):** Only authorized engineers can change the configuration items, thanks to the security mechanisms embedded in the Git repositories.
+Only authorized engineers can change the configuration items, thanks to the security mechanisms embedded in the Git repositories (activity 7.2.7.b.1).

 Detailed procedures are as follows.